 The information related to the Chase Slate® has been collected by CompareCards and has not been reviewed or provided by the issuer of this card prior to publication.

 Citi® Diamond Preferred® Card: With one of the longest intro periods in the market, the Citi® Diamond Preferred® Card is a great choice if you need a long time to pay off transferred debt.
 There is an intro 0%* for 18 months on Balance Transfers* (after, 15.24% - 25.24%* (Variable) APR).
 While that’s a long time to pay off debt, be aware of the balance transfer fee — 5% of each balance transfer; $5 minimum.
-This offer and/or promotion may have since changed, expired, or is no longer available.

 Read our roundup of the best balance transfer credit cards.